Skip to Content

 You now need to configure your application to store the data it receives.
 To do this, you need to add data variables.

-1. To do this, switch to the Variables view.
+1. Switch to the Variables tab.

 Switch to variables view

-2. Click Data Variables.
+2. Click Data Variables (on the left).

 Data variables